 A 2016 wrap up

 Hi everyone!
-Today, we are so amazed of how many of you read regularly our blog, thanks for that, you're awesome!
-That really gives us the courage to move forward and share with you our experiments, joys and deceptions all along the way.
-Hence, this time, let's share a quick recap of our past year, our highlights and difficulties, just as quick a wrap up!
+We are so amazed by how many of you read our blog regularly.
+Thank you so much, you're awesome!
+Our readership really gives us the courage to move forward and continue to share our experiments, joys, and deceptions with you along the way.
+So, this time, let's do a quick recap of our past year, and its highlights and difficulties, just as quick a wrap-up!

 - Work on corporate projects ✓